jsha/servercert/docs/BR.md

 ##### 3.2.2.4.13 Email to DNS CAA Contact

-Confirming the Applicant's control over the FQDN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
+Confirming the Applicant's control over the ADN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
 The Random Value MUST be sent to a DNS CAA Email Contact.
 The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 8659, Section 3.

-Each email MAY confirm control of multiple FQDNs, provided that each email address is a DNS CAA Email Contact for each Authorization Domain Name being validated.
-The same email MAY be sent to multiple recipients as long as all recipients are DNS CAA Email Contacts for each Authorization Domain Name being validated.
+The same email MAY be sent to multiple recipients as long as all recipients are DNS CAA Email Contacts for the Authorization Domain Name being validated.

 The Random Value SHALL be unique in each email.
 The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient(s) SHALL remain unchanged.
 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same selected contact address used for domain validation as the Primary Network Perspective.

-**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.
+This method allows wildcard issuance.

+This method allows pruning.

 ##### 3.2.2.4.14 Email to DNS TXT Contact

-Confirming the Applicant's control over the FQDN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
-The Random Value MUST be sent to a DNS TXT Record Email Contact for the Authorization Domain Name selected to validate the FQDN.
+Confirming the Applicant's control over the ADN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
+The Random Value MUST be sent to a DNS TXT Record Email Contact for the Authorization Domain Name.

-Each email MAY confirm control of multiple FQDNs, provided that each email address is DNS TXT Record Email Contact for each Authorization Domain Name being validated.
-The same email MAY be sent to multiple recipients as long as all recipients are DNS TXT Record Email Contacts for each Authorization Domain Name being validated.
+The same email MAY be sent to multiple recipients as long as all recipients are DNS TXT Record Email Contacts for the Authorization Domain Name being validated.

 The Random Value SHALL be unique in each email.
 The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient(s) SHALL remain unchanged.
 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same selected contact address used for domain validation as the Primary Network Perspective.

-**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.
+This method allows wildcard issuance.

+This method allows pruning.

 ##### 3.2.2.4.15 Phone Contact with Domain Contact

-Confirm the Applicant's control over the FQDN by calling the Domain Contact’s phone number and obtain a confirming response to validate the ADN.
+Confirm the Applicant's control over the ADN by calling the Domain Contact’s phone number and obtain a confirming response to validate the ADN.
 Each phone call MAY confirm control of multiple ADNs provided that the same Domain Contact phone number is listed for each ADN being verified and they provide a confirming response for each ADN.

 In the event that someone other than a Domain Contact is reached, the CA MAY request to be transferred to the Domain Contact.